Red Sox finally beat Yankees to snap 12-game skid vs rivals

+BOSTON (AP) — Despite dismal results against the New York Yankees this season, at least the Boston Red Sox didn’t have to watch their longtime rivals enjoy clinching a playoff berth at Fenway Park.

+They made sure of that by finally beating the Yankees this year.

-BOSTON (AP) — Tanner Houck took a no-hitter into the sixth inning of his second major league start and Michael Chavis had a huge day at the plate as the Boston Red Sox halted two long streaks with a 10-2 victory over the New York Yankees on Sunday.
+Tanner Houck took a no-hitter into the sixth inning of his second major league start and Michael Chavis had a huge day at the plate as the Red Sox halted two long streaks with a 10-2 victory Sunday.

-Boston ended New York’s 10-game winning streak and snapped a 12-game skid against its longtime rival.
+Boston ended New York’s 10-game winning streak and snapped a 12-game skid against the Yankees.

+“A great experience.
+It’s a great rivalry that I remember watching growing up.
+Being a part of it was amazing,” Houck said.
+“Going deep into the game like that with a no-hitter is truly an unbelievable experience.”

 Chavis hit two homers over the Green Monster and drove in five runs.
 Jackie Bradley Jr. went 4 for 5, and J.D.
-Martinez and Bobby Dalbec each had a solo homer.
+Martinez and Bobby Dalbec each had a solo shot.

 It was Boston’s first win over the Yankees this season in their last of 10 meetings.
 New York had matched its longest winning streak against the Red Sox, also winning 12 in a row in 1936 and from 1952-53 when Red Sox Hall of Famer Ted Williams was flying combat missions in the Korean War.

-The Yankees’ magic number remained at one to clinch a playoff spot.
+The Yankees’ magic number remained at one to lock up a playoff spot.
 A loss by Seattle later Sunday would earn them a postseason berth for the fourth straight year.
 New York stayed 3½ games behind AL East-leading Tampa Bay, which lost 2-1 in Baltimore.

 Luke Voit hit his major league-leading 21st homer for the Yankees, who outscored their opponents 85-25 during the winning streak.